 - Mobile interface: Completely digital interface can work on your phone through an app and online

 - Customer service: EQ Bank offers reliable 24/7 online customer service

 Free High-Interest Savings Account

 EQ Bank Review: What is EQ Bank Canada?

-EQ Bank is a trademark of and owned by Equitable Bank.
+EQ Bank is a trademark of Equitable Bank.
 Equitable Bank is the ninth largest Schedule I bank in Canada.
 It introduced EQ Bank as its digital banking subsidiary four years ago.